-- (1) This class comprises a diversified portfolio of global investments which seeks a balanced return between capital growth and fixed income and is allocated on a weighted average basis as follows: equities (47%), debt (41%), other assets (9%) and cash (3%). - (2) This class comprises a diversified portfolio of global investments which seeks long-term capital growth and is allocated on a weighted average basis as follows: equities (68%), other assets (10%), debt (21%), and cash (1%). - (3) This class represents funds invested in insurance contracts.
+- (2) This class comprises a diversified portfolio of global investments which seeks long-term capital growth and is allocated on a weighted average basis as follows: equities (70%), other assets (14%), bonds (9%), and cash (7%). - (3) This class represents funds invested in insurance contracts.

 The tables above present the fair value of plan assets in accordance with the fair value hierarchy.
-Certain pension plan assets are measured using net asset value per share (or its equivalent) and are reported as a level 2 investment above due to the Company's ability to redeem its investments either at the balance sheet date or within limited time restrictions.
+Certain pension plan assets are measured using net asset value per share (or its equivalent) and are reported as a level 2 investment above, as these investments have quoted prices in inactive markets; and significant other observable inputs which can be corroborated by observable market data for substantially the full term of the plan assets.